HFC Registration FAQ

 WHAT DO YOU MEAN BY AN HFC TOURNAMENT “SYSTEM”?

 A system is simply an interactive website to which you are assigned where you will log on and engage in forecast-related analytic activities.
 Such activities may include information gathering, comparing different types of information, dialoguing with other participants, and formulating judgments that will help your HFC system produce its overall forecasts.
 The specifics will depend on the Tournament system to which you are assigned.
-For the pre-Tournament HFC Challenge, the “system” will be the Good Judgment Open, a public forecasting platform where you will make probability judgments about events and optionally participate in comment/discussion threads.

 CAN I CHOOSE THE HYBRID TOURNAMENT SYSTEM TO WHICH I’M ASSIGNED?